jpmintz01/oTree/README.md

 Fixed:
+- fix text and button size on tablet (P-W)
 - block browser commands (back/reload/keyboard/etc) or tell participants not to use keyboard except to type (and not to click back or reload)
 - figure out kiosk mode
 - Change "next" button to "Submit Round Choices"